Henry Scott, 3rd Duke of Buccleuch: The Montagu line

-When John Montagu, 2nd Duke of Montagu, died on 5 July 1749, his estate had been entailed to his daughter, Mary, who was married to George Montagu, 1st Duke of Montagu.
-The Montagu peerages, like most English peerages, were limited to male heirs, and became extinct with the 2nd Duke.
-However, within ten days after Montagu's death, Cardigan adopted the Montagu name and coat of arms for both himself and his two children, in order that the Montagu name should continue.
+When John Montagu, 2nd Duke of Montagu, died on 5 July 1749, his estate had been entailed to his daughter Mary, who was married to George Brudenell, 4th Earl of Cardigan.
+The Montagu peerages, like most English peerages, were limited to male heirs, and became extinct with Montagu's death.
+However, within ten days, Cardigan adopted the Montagu name and coat of arms for both himself and his two children, in order that the Montagu name should continue.
 Seventeen years later, in 1766, King George III created him Duke of Montagu and Marquess of Monthermer.

-The first duke of the 1766 creation died on 23 May 1790—also survived only by a daughter, Elizabeth, now Duchess of Buccleuch.
-Once again the Montagu peerages became extinct.
-Elizabeth inherited only the unentailed Montagu assets, which included Boughton House in Weekley, Northamptonshire.
+The first duke of the 1766 creation died on 23 May 1790—also survived only by a daughter, Elizabeth, by then Duchess of Buccleuch—and the Montagu peerages once again became extinct when Elizabeth inherited only the unentailed Montagu assets, which included Boughton House in Weekley, Northamptonshire.
 Like his father-in-law, Buccleuch wished to perpetuate the Montagu name, and adopted the unhyphenated surname Montagu Scott.